-Essential thrombocythemia (ET) is a clonal stem cell disorder characterized by a sustained elevation of platelet number (< 450 x 109/L) with a tendency for thrombosis and hemorrhage that shares phenotypic similarities with other acquired myeloproliferative neoplasm (MPN) disorders.
+Essential thrombocythemia (ET) is a myeloproliferative neoplasm (MPN, see this term) characterized by a sustained elevation of platelet number (> 450 x 109/L) with a tendency for thrombosis and hemorrhage.

-Diagnosis is based on a sustained high level of platelets (over 450x109/L), evidence of somatic mutation (JAK2, or MPL) in favor of a clonal disorder (MPN), or bone marrow trephine histology showing increased megakaryocytes with proeminent large hyperlobulated forms and no increase in reticulin (less than or equal to 2 in a 0-4 scale) and an absenceof MPN among relatives to rule out familial ET.
+Diagnosis is based on a sustained high level of platelets (over 450x109/L) in the absence of reactive causes (like iron deficiency or inflammation, see below), evidence of a clonal marker (somatic mutation in JAK2, CALR , MPL or other genes involved in MPN pathogenesis), bone marrow showing increased megakaryocytes with large and mature morphology with no increase in reticulin and an absence of MPN among relatives to rule out primary familial polycythemia (see this term).

-Differential diagnoses include other myeloid malignancies (polycythemia vera, primary myelofibrosis, chronic myeloid leukemia and myelodysplastic syndrome; see these terms), causes of secondary thrombocytosis (inflammation, cancer, iron deficiency, splenectomy or asplenia, protracted marrow regeneration) and familial thrombocytosis (see this term).
+Differential diagnoses include the other myeloproliferative neoplasms (polycythemia vera, primary myelofibrosis, chronic myeloid leukemia; see these terms), myeloid malignancies (myelodysplastic syndrome), causes of secondary thrombocytosis (inflammation, cancer, iron deficiency, asplenia) and primary familial thrombocytosis (see this term).